dragon-udfly/IT2234-Web-Services-and-Server-Technologies-Practicals/readme.md

-5. 📝 Find All Grades for "Alice Johnson"
+5. 📝 Finding All Grades for "Alice Johnson"

    ~~~
    db.grades.find({studentId: ObjectId('64b1fcd1f4a13a001e3d41a1')})